3 ways blockchain innovation is enhancing humanitarian response

 3. Ramping up co-innovation and knowledge sharing with blockchain

 The humanitarian and development sector is increasingly applying blockchain solutions in field projects.
 Sharing knowledge and building on each other’s experience goes a long way to creating new blockchain applications that can advance work towards the Sustainable Development Goals.
 This is what The Atrium aims to do.

 Intended for experimentation, the Atrium is a collaboration platform allowing participants to plant and grow new ideas in a “sandbox” environment, and explore each other’s blockchain applications.
 The Atrium consists of three components: a web-based community platform with access to learning content and a forum, a GitHub repository of UN blockchain applications, and the underlying infrastructure to set up and run blockchain prototypes.

 WFP co-created the Atrium platform with UNICEF and the United Nations Innovation Network (UNIN) to stimulate learning, collaboration, and innovation around blockchain applications across the UN.
-It is now open to any interested UN staff.
-Over 30 UN agencies representing 20 blockchain projects and more than 200 users are currently on the Atrium.
+It is the largest institutional collaboration platform in the UN system.

 The WFP Innovation Accelerator sources, supports and scales high-potential solutions to end hunger worldwide.
 We provide WFP staff, entrepreneurs, start-ups, companies and non-governmental organizations with access to funding, mentorship, hands-on support and WFP operations.

 Innovative Jordan: WFP’s innovation hub is accelerating Jordanian startups

 WFP’s innovation hub aims to strengthen the Jordanian innovation ecosystem and support food security-specific…